microsoft/EdgeML/pytorch/examples/SRNN/README.md

 # Pytorch Shallow RNN Examples

-This directory includes an example [notebook](SRNN_Example.ipynb) of how to use SRNN on the [Google Speech Commands Dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html).
+This directory includes an example [notebook](SRNN_Example.ipynb)  and a [python script](SRNN_Example.py) that explains the basic setup of SRNN by training a simple model on the [Google Speech Commands Dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html).

 `pytorch_edgeml.graph.rnn.SRNN2` implements a 2 layer SRNN network.
 We will use